dougeby/IntuneDocs/intune/apps-inc-exl-assignments.md

 # Include and exclude app assignments in Microsoft Intune

 Using Intune, you can determine who has access to an app by assigning the groups to include, as well as exclude.
-However, before you assign groups for the app, you set the assignment type of an app, which makes the app available, required, or uninstalls the app.
+However, before you assign groups to the app, you must set the assignment type of an app.
+The assignment type makes the app available, required, or uninstalls the app.

 When focusing on the availability of an app, you include and exclude app assignments to a group of users or devices by using a combination of include and exclude group assignments.
 This capability can be useful when you make the app available by including a large group, and then narrow the selected users by also excluding a smaller group.
 The smaller group could be a test group or executive group.